jonnor/machinehearing/README.md

 versus standard feature engineering?
 Can one adopt feature learnings to hand-coded systems to improve efficiency?

+Neural Networks for Machine Hearing

+* Can Data Augmentation be applied successfully to (mel)spectrogram representation instead of raw audio?
+Mixup/between-class.
+* How to find the most efficient feature representation for audio classification.
+Ex: Time window range, time resolution, frequeny range, frequency resolution.
+Answer may be class dependent, but also inter-class.
+Can one do a per-class search to simplify?

 Keywords

 * Energy efficiency, energy budget